juristr/fabiangosebrink.github.io/_posts/2017-11-19-crud-operations-angular-Angular-with-aspnetcore-hateoas.md

 {% endhighlight %}

-So you can see that for update, add and delete methods only one method with the correct http verb has to be called.
-The url comes from the entity (customer in this case) itself which gets served over the endpoint coming with its links.
+So, you can see that for update, add and delete methods only one method with the correct HTTP verb has to be called.
+The URL comes from the entity (customer in this case) itself which gets served over the endpoint coming with its links.

 I hope I could give you inspiration of what you can do with Angular and ASP.NET Core.
 If you made it that far: Thanks for reading.